 I’m not sure I would come to Fountain Hills just to see this fountain, but, being here, it is icing on the Fountain Hills cake.

 In the desert, you see lots of things that don’t seem to fit.

 Why, in the middle of a desert that sees less than ten inches of rain a year, would there be a lake?
-Who, in their right mind, would build a fountain just to see water shooting up several hundred feet in the air?
+Who, in their right mind, would build a fountain that shoots up several hundred feet in the air?